lziegelman/lziegelman.github.io/2024-01-01-Classification-of-Neuromechanical-Control-Strategy-in-a-Wrist-Rotation-Task.md

 Lead a team of 4 graduate and over 10 undergraduate research assistants

 Recruited 40 participants and maintained a secure patient participation database

+# Phase 3: Signal Processing

+Data cleaning of motion data in MATLAB

+Data cleaning of EEG data in Python (MNE)

+Temporal synchronization in Python

+Consolidation of data sources in Python

+Database creation in Python and R

+All statistical analysis were performed using R

+# Phase 4: Traditional machine learning analyses

+Use of elbow plotting to confirm the number of strategy profiles in motion data

+Variance testing to assess presence of confounds

+ Cluster analysis to divide all motion data into two classifiers of control strategy